OnArrow/recite_word/Lesson/Part 02/05/Lesson 45.md

 ```
 Was the car ever found?

-Yes, it had been left in a car park
+Yes, it had been left in a car park.
 ```

 ```
 Was the pen ever found?

-Yes, it had been picked up by mistake
+Yes, it had been picked up by mistake.
 ```

 ```
 Was the case ever found?

-Yes, it had been sent to the wrong address
+Yes, it had been sent to the wrong address.
 ```

 ```
 Was the child ever found?

-Yes, he had been taken to the police station
+Yes, he had been taken to the police station.
 ```

 ```
-The wallet hasn't been returned yet
+The wallet hasn't been returned yet.

-No, but we expect it to be returned any day now
+No, but we expect it to be returned any day now.
 ```

 ```
-The book hasn't been published yet
+The book hasn't been published yet.

-No, but we expect it to be published any day now
+No, but we expect it to be published any day now.
 ```

 ```
-The meeting hasn't been arranged yet
+The meeting hasn't been arranged yet.

-No, but we expect it to be arranged any day now
+No, but we expect it to be arranged any day now.
 ```

 ```
-The plan hasn't been explained yet
+The plan hasn't been explained yet.

-No, but we expect it to be explained any day now
+No, but we expect it to be explained any day now.
 ```

 ```
-The thieves haven't been caught yet
+The thieves haven't been caught yet.

-No, but we expect them to be caught any day now
+No, but we expect them to be caught any day now.
 ```

 ```
-I've been told to pay the rent
+I've been told to pay the rent.

 But it's already been paid.
-It must have been paid by someone else
+It must have been paid by someone else.
 ```

 ```
-I've been told to deliver the parcel
+I've been told to deliver the parcel.

 But it's already been delivered.
-It must have been delivered by someone else
+It must have been delivered by someone else.
 ```

 ```
-I've been told to put away the tools
+I've been told to put away the tools.

 But they've already been put away.
-They must have been put away by someone else
+They must have been put away by someone else.
 ```

 ```
-I've been told to put up the notice
+I've been told to put up the notice.

 But it's already been put up.
-It must have been put up by someone else
+It must have been put up by someone else.
 ```

 ```
-I've been told to feed the cat
+I've been told to feed the cat.

 But it's already been fed.
-It must have been fed by someone else
+It must have been fed by someone else.
 ```

 ```
-The bill hasn't been paid
+The bill hasn't been paid.

 I thought it had been paid by your secretary.
-I'm sorry
+I'm sorry.
 ```

 ```
-The desk hasn't been locked
+The desk hasn't been locked.

 I thought it had been locked by your secretary.
-I'm sorry
+I'm sorry.
 ```

 ```
-The seats haven't been booked
+The seats haven't been booked.

 I thought they had been booked by your secretary.
-I'm sorry
+I'm sorry.
 ```

 ```
-The keys haven't been returned
+The keys haven't been returned.

 I thought they had been returned by your secretary.
-I'm sorry
+I'm sorry.
 ```

 ```
-The books haven't been put away
+The books haven't been put away.

 I thought they had been put away by your secretary.
-I'm sorry
+I'm sorry.
 ```